Morgan Harper Nichols

 Morgan Harper Nichols (born February 4, 1990, as Morgan Novelate Harper) is an American Christian musician, songwriter, mixed-media artist, and writer, whose work is centered around the question "how can we create connection?".
 Her first album, Morgan Harper Nichols, was released by Gotee Records in 2015.
-She now works full time as a writer, artist, and musician, travelling to speak, teach, and perform.
+She now works full time as a writer, artist, and musician, traveling to speak, teach, and perform.
 She shares her work daily across a variety of platforms, including her app Storyteller, online shop and blog titled Garden24, YouTube, Instagram, and podcast.
 She currently has 1.9 million followers on Instagram and is represented by Mona Harper of Good Eye Management.